 It’s May 30, 1978 and a normal night at Hill Air Force Base in Ogden, Utah–until a bogey shows up in their air space.
 It gets even stranger when the UFO requests permission to land, then changes its mind, but by then F-16s escort it to the ground.
 A human girl in her early teens and a robot exit the craft, a strange botanical lifeform found onboard later that night by a USAF landing party.
-The vehicle, robot, and the strange plant are impounded and then subsequently sent to Area 51.
+The vehicle, robot, and the strange plant are impounded, then subsequently sent to Area 51.

-Greenley eventually gets his leaf sample and makes a ground-breaking discovery that he can never share due to his security oaths and research agreement at this Top Secret facility.
+Greenley eventually gets his leaf sample, then makes a ground-breaking discovery that he can never share, due to his security oaths and research agreement at this Top Secret facility.
 Eventually, however, he’s confronted by an ethical dilemma that forces him to make a treasonous and potentially deadly decision.

 A unique combination of hard science fiction, suspense, intrigue, and a touch of humor, this story has been described as a “dark version of ET: The Extraterrestrial.”
 Strong characterizations, a mysterious setting loaded with intrigue, and unexpected plot twists make this an unforgettable tale whether you’re a science fiction fan, botanist, UFO aficionado, or simply enjoy a good story.